ppy/osu-wiki/news/2022-10-09-changes-to-osu-mania-sr-and-pp.md

 ![](/wiki/shared/news/2022-10-09-changes-to-osu-mania-sr-and-pp/accuracy-equation.png)

+This formula is almost exactly the same as how the actual accuracy you'd see on the results screen is computed.
+With this "accuracy" that's only used in difficulty calculations, the only difference is that MAX judgements contribute more than 300s instead of being treated the same.
+See the [wiki article on accuracy](/wiki/Gameplay/Accuracy#osu!mania) if you'd like to compare.

-At 80% accuracy and below, the player will receive no pp for their score.
-This scales linearly to 100% accuracy where the player receives the maximum possible pp for their play.
-Compared to the old system, this rewards high-accuracy plays with low score (e.g. 96% accuracy, 780k score) compared to lower-accuracy plays with high score (e.g. 94% accuracy, 830k score).
+Along with the pivot to using accuracy in calculations, the performance points scaling formula has seen some changes.
+At 80% accuracy and below, the player will receive no pp for their score, which scales linearly to 100% accuracy where the player receives the maximum possible pp for their play.
+Compared to the old score-based system, this rewards high-accuracy plays with low score (e.g. 96% accuracy, 780k score) more compared to lower-accuracy plays with high score (e.g. 94% accuracy, 830k score).
 However, some scores that previously received no pp will find that they now do reward some pp. The differences are visualised below, calculated using OD 8:

 ![](/wiki/shared/news/2022-10-09-changes-to-osu-mania-sr-and-pp/accuracy-comparison.png)